Ian Paisley: Personal life

-Ian Richard Kyle Paisley was born in Armagh, County Armagh, and brought up in the town of Ballymena, County Antrim, where his father James Kyle Paisley was an Independent Baptist pastor who had previously served in the Ulster Volunteers under Edward Carson.
-His mother was Scottish.
+Ian Richard Kyle Paisley was born in Armagh, County Armagh, and brought up in the town of Ballymena, County Antrim, where his father, James Kyle Paisley, was an Independent Baptist pastor who had previously served in the Ulster Volunteers under Edward Carson.
+Ian's mother was Scottish.

 Paisley married Eileen Cassells on 13 October 1956.
-They had five children, daughters Sharon, Rhonda and Cherith and twin sons, Kyle and Ian.
-Three of their children followed their father into politics or religion: Kyle is a Free Presbyterian minister; Ian is a DUP MP; and Rhonda, a retired DUP councillor.
+They had three daughters: Sharon, Rhonda and Cherith; and twin sons: Kyle and Ian.
+Three of their children followed their father into politics or religion: Kyle is a Free Presbyterian minister; Ian was a DUP MP; and Rhonda is a retired DUP councillor.
 He had a brother, Harold, who is also an evangelical fundamentalist.

 Paisley saw himself primarily as an Ulsterman.
 However, despite his hostility towards Irish republicanism and the Republic of Ireland, he also saw himself as an Irishman and said that "you cannot be an Ulsterman without being an Irishman".